Photochromic lenses: Transitions and other light-adaptive lenses

 Because a person’s lifetime exposure to sunlight and UV radiation has been associated with cataracts later in life, it’s a good idea to consider photochromic lenses for children’s eyewear as well as for eyeglasses for adults.
 Polycarbonate is the safest lens material for kids, providing up to 10 times the impact resistance of other lens materials.

 Adding anti-reflective coating to photochromic lenses enhances their performance even further.
-AR coating allows more light to pass through photochromic lenses for sharper vision in low-light conditions (such as driving at night), and eliminates bothersome reflections of sunlight and other light from the backside of the lenses in bright conditions.
+AR coating allows more light to pass through photochromic lenses for sharper vision in low-light conditions (such as driving at night) and eliminates bothersome reflections of sunlight and other light from the backside of the lenses in bright conditions.

 Though photochromic lenses cost more than clear eyeglass lenses, they offer the convenience of reducing the need to carry a pair of prescription sunglasses with you everywhere you go.